 - Top 10 ideas for recognizing your employees

 Depending on your organization and employees’ preferences, recognition can take many different forms.
 You’ll need to understand the basics of employee recognition to show your appreciation in the most meaningful way, so that’s where we’ll start!
 Let’s dive in.

 What is employee recognition?

-- Humanizing the workplace: Showing gratitude for your employees makes them feel valued not just as workers, but as human beings.
+Ultimately, effective recognition humanizes the workplace.
+Showing gratitude for your employees makes them feel valued not just as workers, but as human beings.
 If you spotlight your employees’ unique attributes and accomplishments, they’ll feel noticed for something exclusive to them and their work process.

 What is an employee recognition program?